WhitehillGroup/support/docs/dwpv3/updating.md

   - DWProx
   - V3
 ---
-# Updating Your V3
+# Updating Your DWProx

 ![](/static/assets/banners/whg_v3update.png)

 Keep the doors from closing in on you (again.)

 !!!
-Before getting started, insert the latest version of this product from [Toolbox](https://create.roblox.com/store/asset/4998244735/DWProx-Access-Control) into your game.
+Before getting started, insert the latest version of this product from [Axon](https://axon.whitehill.group/) into your game.
 !!!
 !!!warning
 This page assumes familiarity with Roblox Studio's Explorer and basic model hierarchy manipulation.